CachingProvider to

 See the JCache Specification for further details.

-This simple example creates a default CacheManager
+This simple example creates a default CacheManager,

-on it called “simpleCache” with a key type
+configures a Cache on it called “simpleCache” with a key type

 of String and a value type of Integer and an expiry of one hour and then performs